 It all started with a very bad assumption a day earlier.

 The car had been parked in the garage for the winter, which lasts about 98 months out of the year in northern Russia.
 Below the floor of the garage is a small dirt basement.
 Which seems to me like a great place to hide from Commies, drink vodka, and listen to Radio Free America.

-My translator’s dad had filled the containers, but was out of the country and was, therefore, unavailable to confirm the exact contents of the containers.
+My translator’s dad had filled them with something but was unavailable to confirm the exact contents of the containers.

-I opened one and smelled.
+I opened one container and smelled the contents.
 This, of course, can be dangerous.
-When I was little, one of my sisters tricked me into sniffing some smelling salts.
+When I was little, one of my evil sisters tricked me into sniffing some smelling salts.
 I nearly passed out.
 No, died.
 I almost died.
-Also, I don’t have any idea why we had smelling salts.
-Maybe we were all prone to falling over like a wandering herd of fainting goats.
+Also, I don’t know why we had smelling salts.
+Maybe we were all prone to falling over like fainting goats.